PrimeSolar/simon-game/README.md

   <img src="assets/images/coffee.jpg" width="370" height="auto" alt="Buy Me a Coffee"/>
 </a>

-Thank you for your support!
+&nbsp;&nbsp;Thank you for your support!
 Together, we can create something wonderful! 💖

 <a name="contact-me"></a>